-We have audited the consolidated financial statements of Archer Limited and its subsidiaries ("the Group"), which comprise the consolidated balance sheet as at 31 December 2020, the consolidated statement of operations, consolidated statement of comprehensive loss, consolidated statement of accumulated other comprehensive income/(loss), consolidated statement of changes in shareholders' equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Archer Limited and its subsidiaries (the Group), which comprise the consolidated balance sheet as at 31 December 2021, the consolidated statement of operations, consolidated statement of comprehensive income/(loss) consolidated statement of changes in shareholders' equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion the accompanying consolidated financial statements give a true and fair view of the financial position of the Group as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with the accounting principles generally accepted in the United States of America.
+In our opinion the accompanying consolidated financial statements give a fair presentation of the financial position of the Group as at December 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with the accounting principles generally accepted in the United States of America.